 It’s the unique heritage of Thailand’s ancient merchant class and a gateway of understanding Bangkok’s past.

 Every shrine contains a treasure, a hidden message from the past.

 Go beyond the tourist attractions and explore the neighborhoods.

-There are neighborhoods such as Songwad and Sampeng considered the origins of Chinatown.
-There are traditional communities such as Trok Hua Met where communal life in tiny alleys can still be observed including the last surviving gold smiths and small scale jewellery makers.
+There are neighborhoods such as Song Wat and Sampeng considered the origins of Chinatown and traditional communities such as Trok Hua Met where communal life in tiny alleys can still be observed including the last surviving gold smiths and small scale jewellery makers.

 Then there are up and coming neighborhoods such as Soi Nana where you can experience the hipster renaissance.
 Trendy cafes, bar and hotels next to local businesses.

 Some communities such as Ruen Rit, Charoen Chai, Sampeng and Talad Noi are developing bottom up preservation and rehabilitation projects that are worth supporting while for others it has come to late.
 Old market communities such as Saphan Han, Saphan Lek and Woeng Nakhon Kasem already fell victim to top-down developments by private sector companies and landscape beautification by the government.